|home | projects | contact | cv | bio | statement|

 "You Can't Put Your Arms Around a Memory"

 Moonfarming: an Illustrated Encyclopedia is an experiment in multi dimensional storytelling, exploring nostalgia, data, and the common need for a place of fantasy.
-An ongoing project, it incorporates text, photographs, and objects.
+An ongoing project, and my largest to date, it incorporates text, photographs, and objects.
 Intended as a set of compensatory gestures for dreams dashed and plans deferred, Moonfarming's subject is the moon of NASA (and Gagarin) but pushed into a turgid present.
 The texts are concise and the objects apologetic yet hopeful (if not helpful): garish "printed" 3D plastic rocks to replace the moon rocks lost on earth, for instance.
 The photographs function as a distancing mechanism - like new forms of punctuation, or opaque connectors that branch at odd junctions - problematizing and opening the work to allow varied readings.
 Questions of particular concern to me are how to fill and convey absence (the unrealized utopian dreams not only of the hippies but their counterparts in the military-industrial complex) and how to compensate for this disappointment (by the creation of new narratives).

 A unifying, if unobvious theme is the function of the rocket as an agent of disruptive change, moving both forward into space, and backward, literally through earth and time.
 Such is the case of the V2 rockets that destroyed huge sections of London during World War II.
 Developed by Wernher von Braun, a principal engineer in both the Nazi weapons program and, later, the American space program, V2 rockets uncovered ancient and long buried artifacts whilst creating the devastation for which they are known.